pnbruckner/homeassistant-config/docs/composite.md

 ## known_devices.yaml
 The watched devices, and the composite device, should all have `track` set to `true`.

 It's recommended, as well, to set `hide_if_away` to `true` for the watched devices (but leave it set to `false` for the composite device.)
-This way the map will only show the composite device (when it is out of the home zone.)
+This way the map will only show the composite device (of course when it is out of the home zone.) **NOTE:** The downside to hiding the watched devices, though, is that their history (other than when they're home) will not get recorded and hence will not be available in history views.
+(In history views they will appear to always be home.)
+Also they are hidden *everywhere* in the UI when not home (not just the map.)

 Lastly, it is also recommended to _not_ use the native merge feature of the device tracker component (i.e., do not add the MAC address from network-based trackers to a GPS-based tracker.
 See more details in the [Device Tracker doc page](https://www.home-assistant.io/components/device_tracker/#using-gps-device-trackers-with-local-network-device-trackers).)
 ## Attributes